• Skip to primary navigation

 What are habits?

-Basically, habits are behaviors or thinking patterns that become automatic when repeated enough times.
+Basically, habits are behaviours or thinking patterns that become automatic when repeated enough times.

-Habits allow our brains to be more efficient because habitual tasks can be executed without our brains spending mental energy on it.
+Habits allow our brains to be more efficient because habitual tasks can be executed without our brains spending mental energy on them.

 Your financial situation has to do because of your spending/saving habits.